Our track record is built on helping radiologists play a leading role in Canada’s healthcare future.

-In 2018 he became the Program Director of McGill’s Interventional Radiology Residency program.
-He acts as Chair of Resident Research Committee and is on the board of the Radimed Montreal Radiology group.
+In 2018, Dr. Boucher became the Program Director of McGill’s Interventional Radiology Residency program.
+He acts as Chair of the Resident Research Committee and is on the Board of the RADIMED Montreal Radiology group.

 Dr. Fraser is a Cardiac Radiologist and Professor of Radiology and Medicine at Dalhousie University.
 He is the former Resident Program Director and the co-Chair of the Cardiothoracic fellowship program at Dalhousie.

 Dr. Fraser was the Chair of the Nova Scotia Health Authority Central Zone Quality Committee, part of the editorial board of the journal Radiology, President of the Nova Scotia Association of Radiologists and Canadian Association of Radiologists, and was on the Board of Chancellors of the American College of Radiology.
 He is the first “legacy” CAR president, following his father, Dr. David Fraser, and continues to serve on numerous CAR working groups.

 Dr. Fraser was made a Fellow of the CAR in 2018.